navigating-the-darkweb/navigating-the-darkweb/docs/chapter5_zeronet.rst

 Tor Browser
 -----------
 To be able to browse ZeroNet sites within the Tor Browser, you’ll need to do a couple of things.
 First, download the Tor browser and start it.
 You’ll need to tune it so that it ignores our ZeroNet proxy address.
-To do that, enter ``about:config`` in the URL bar and ignore the warning by clicking the “I accept the risk” button.
+To do that, enter ``about:config`` in the URL bar and ignore the warning by clicking the **I accept the risk** button.
 Now, search for the ``network.proxy.no_proxies_on`` parameter and set the value to ``127.0.0.1:43110``.

 .. figure:: images/image150.png
 	:width: 800